csutton6/practicum-nycdot/ExploratoryAnalysis.md

     -- However Manhattan don't have many new bikelanes in 2018 (Because it was already well-built).
 If we want to model the impact of new infra on the bike ridership, we are not sure whether that will have an impact on the accuracy of our model.

   2. When comparing March 2018 and March 2019, 2019 has many more trips.
-Would that be a problem for our model?
+Would that be a problem for our model?<br>
+    - Also in 2020, partly because of the covid impact, people tend to use bicycles more.
+Will that affect the generalizablity of our model?

   3. Methods to count trips on each roads.
 Are we in the right direction? <br>